 Milk’s target audience is people who like to drink milk and see the benefits of drinking milk.

-The lactose-free milk target audience is people lactose intolerant but still wants to drink milk.
+The lactose-free milk target audience is people lactose intolerant but still want to drink milk.

-Or anybody who believes that lactose is bad for a body and that is why they chose to drink lactose-free milk.
+Or anybody who believes that lactose is bad for the body and that is why they chose to drink lactose-free milk.